Why You Should Avoid 'Babylon'

 There is no doubt those who go see this will be frustrated, especially with the narrative being so blurry.
 Before the movie started, I went in expecting what was shown in the (uncensored) trailer; a 3 hour dramedy epic about Hollywood that blends fact and fiction together on a wild scale.
 Yes, I was aware that there would be some extremely outlandish material, and if you read the leaked script online then you already had an idea of what was to come.
 Critics who attended the premiere repeatedly described ‘Babylon’ as ‘Once Upon A Time In…Hollywood’ meets ‘The Wolf of Wall Street’.
 Admittedly, the first 20 minutes does include the same cocaine fueled energy as ‘Wolf of Wall Street’ with its crazy porn-like sequences.
 After the chaos, the tone shifts all the way down to the same level as ‘OUATIH’, it’s very mellow for five minutes, and then Chazelle begins his own tale of Hollywood by going berserk.

-This movie presents the audience with a fading story, Margot Robbie constantly yelling “MOTHERF**KER” every minute when on screen, a galore of cocaine, abuse, and mental breakdowns, a snake fight, violence, gore, deaths, uncontrollable rage, psychopaths, sickening depravity, sex dungeons, elephant sh*t, a song titled “My Girl’s P*ssy”, Brad Pitt portraying a rich & famous womanizing idiot, and an endless stream of gratuitous vulgarity that forcefully shoves itself down your throat.
+This movie presents the audience with a fading story, Margot Robbie constantly yelling the word “MOTHERF**KER” every minute when on screen, a galore of cocaine, abuse, and mental breakdowns, a delusional snake fight, violence, uncontrollable rage, psychopaths, sickening depravity, sex dungeons, elephant defecation, aberrant orgies, Brad Pitt portraying a rich & famous womanizing idiot, and an endless stream of gratuitous vulgarity that forcefully shoves itself down your throat.

-The movie had gotten increasingly worse for me to the point where, after two hours, I decided to get up and leave, due to how claustrophobic it was making me feel.
-Even if that was the intent, there is no justification for it whatsoever.
-As someone who has seen a variety of movies, no matter its subject matter, it takes a lot for me to walk out, so congratulations ‘Babylon’, because you are the first!
+The movie had gotten increasingly worse to the point where, after two hours, I decided to get up and leave, due to how claustrophobic it was making me feel.
+If that was the intent, there is no justification for it whatsoever.
+As someone who has seen a variety of films, no matter its subject matter, it takes a lot for me to walk out, so congratulations ‘Babylon’, because you are the first!

 As of now, ‘Babylon’ has a 55% critic score on Rotten Tomatoes, and the film has grossed only $15 million with an $80 million budget.
 Many audiences chose not to go see this movie, and normally - for original movies - that would be disappointing, however, with box office competition, a lack in marketing, the runtime, polarizing reviews, and just the entire feature itself, did they really think this was going to be a hit!?!